Concept of Time Value of Money in Islam:

 Rules from OIC Fiqh Academy:

-Regarding the time value of money in Islamic finance, the Fiqh academy, on 8th session approved the following:
+Time value of money Islamic perspective, on 8th session of the Fiqh Academy approved the following:

 - The creditor and debtor may agree on the day of settlement, but not before, to the settlement of the debt in a currency other than the one specified for the debt, provided the rate of exchange applied is that applicable on the settlement date.